July 20, 2020

 While recycling paper documents in the blue bin is the right thing to do, doing so without shredding them first is a quick way for sensitive information to fall into the wrong hands.

-To combat this, Shred-it offers secure document destruction services to businesses looking to protect their information security – all documents are destroyed and recycled, safely and securely using our tamper-proof Shred-it containers
+To combat this, Shred-it offers secure paper shredding and document destruction services to businesses looking to protect their information security – all documents are destroyed and recycled, safely and securely using our tamper-proof Shred-it containers.

 Most organizations have a lot more than paper documents to securely dispose of though.
 Here's what you need to know about what can and can’t go in a Shred-it container.